zzxwill/odps/intl.en-US/SDK Reference /Python SDK.md

 PyODPS is the Python SDK of MaxCompute.
 It supports basic actions on MaxCompute objects and the DataFrame framework for ease of data analysis on MaxCompute.
 For more information, see the [GitHub project](https://github.com/aliyun/aliyun-odps-python-sdk) and the [PyODPS Documentation](http://pyodps.readthedocs.org/) that describes all interfaces and classes.

--   For more information about PyODPS, see the [PyODPS community album](https://yq.aliyun.com/album/19).

 -   Developers are invited to participate in the ecological development of PyODPS.
 For more information, see [GitHub document](http://pyodps.readthedocs.io/zh_CN/latest/?spm=a2c4e.11153959.blogcont138752.16.5bec51d32BpKgB).

 -   Developers can also submit the issue and merge request to accelerate PyODPS eco-growth.
 For more information, see [code](https://github.com/aliyun/aliyun-odps-python-sdk?spm=a2c4e.11153959.blogcont138752.17.5bec51d3IMNtLJ).